MPOcanes/MPO624_2022/GITHUB_QUICKSTART.md

    - In the GitHub desktop client's upper left corner, in the **Add** menu choose **Clone**.

    - You will have to select or create a folder for it on your own computer.
-Choose its name thoughtfully.
-It will have some hidden files (under .git) to keep track of versions and branches.
+The default is probably a smart way to organize your folders, study it (and I recommend to accept it).
+It will have some hidden files (under a folder called .git) that keep track of versions and branches, invisibly to you.

 ------------------